jon-finkel/42-libft/README.md

 1.  **Libc Functions:** Some of the standard C functions.
 2.  **Additional functions:** Functions 42 deems will be useful for later projects.
-3.  **LinkedList Functions:** Linked list manipulation functions 42 deems will be useful, plus few of my owns.
+3.  **LinkedList Functions:** Linked list manipulation functions 42 deems will be useful, plus few of my own.
 4.  **Personal Functions:** Functions I made that are or will be useful to me.
 [Documented here][3].

 Libc functions | Additional functions | LinkedList functions | Personal functions